-Ekodeck Screening is designed and tested in Australia and manufactured in China under our stringent quality controls and monitoring.
+Ekodeck Screening is designed and tested in Australia and manufactured in China under our stringent quality controls, supervision and monitoring.

 Click on the Request a Sample section on our homepage and fill in your details.
 Alternatively you can email your request to firstname.lastname@example.org